 Tension in novels, stories, and even memoirs is like the connective tissue that allows muscles to attach to bones and thus flex their might.
 It’s the heart of conflict, the backbone of uncertainty, the hallmark of danger.
 It keeps readers guessing and characters on their toes.
 When it’s present, stories leave readers breathless and wanting more.
 When it’s missing, scenes feel inconsequential, plots drag, characters meander.

 Just learning the basic building blocks of story craft is not enough to write a page-turner; you need to master the art of tension on every page and within every element of the story.
 In this daylong workshop with Jordan Rosenfeld, author of How to Write a Page Turner and five other books on writing craft, participants will learn:

 - Strategies for building character tension: character flaws, inner conflict, reversals, power struggles, and more

 - Essentials of creating plot tension: How to ensure you've got a tense inciting incident, tension within the pacing of your plot, and tension at the big plot energetic markers

 - How to balance scene elements for maximum tension

 - Compelling ways to create sentences that sing

 - How to build powerful images that layer in subconscious tension

-Register Online for How to Write a Page Turner
+Register Online for How to Write a Page Turner - FULL